-A common example of referred pain is left arm pain before and during a heart attack.
+An example of referred pain is left arm pain before and during a heart attack.
 The arm is not injured, but it hurts.
-The arm pain can be treated but that is not going to prevent, stop, or treat the actual problem which is the heart.
+You can treat the pain in the arm, but it will not prevent, stop, or treat the problem, which originates in the heart.

-This also applies to muscle pain.
-A trigger point in the gluteus minimus muscle can cause pain in the hip, where it is located.
-But it is also known to send pain into the back of the thigh, the calf, and down the outside of the leg to the ankle.
-If you only treat the pain in the leg it may bring temporary relief, but pain and discomfort will soon return.
-The trigger point in the gluteus minimus must be found and deactivated to relieve the pain.
+This concept also applies to muscle pain.
+A trigger point in the gluteus minimus muscle can cause pain in the hip, where the muscle is located.
+But, the gluteus minimus also refers pain to the back of the thigh, calf, and down the outside of the leg to the ankle.
+If you only treat the discomfort in the leg, it may bring temporary relief, but the pain and discomfort will soon return.
+The trigger point in the gluteus minimus must be found and deactivated to eliminate pain.

 Trigger points can also produce tingling, numbing, and sensations of an electric shock.
-These are common symptoms of sciatica, thoracic outlet syndrome, carpal and cubital tunnel system, and whiplash.
-If you are diagnosed with any of these conditions you should check for trigger points.
+These are symptoms of sciatica, thoracic outlet syndrome, carpal and cubital tunnel system, and whiplash.
+You should check for trigger points if diagnosed with any of these conditions.
 All contribute to the development of trigger points in muscles.
-You may find that once trigger points are deactivated your pain is decreased and in limited instances eliminated.
+You may find that once trigger points are deactivated, your pain decreases and may be eliminated.

 The Different Types of Muscle Trigger Points

 There are several different types of trigger points.
-To treat them you do not need to understand all the biological processes but it is important to understand the differences.
+You do not need to understand all the biological processes to treat them, but you should understand the differences.

 Active Trigger Points

-Active trigger points are painful.
+Active trigger points are the most recognized class because they are painful.
 They can cause aching, tingling, and numbness.
-They may hurt constantly or flare up with movement.
-They can cause pain while you're in motion or at rest.
-When dealing with active trigger points it is important to remember that where it hurts may not be the actual problem.
-Your arm pain may not be a problem in the arm but may be a trigger point located in the shoulder or neck.
-The pain of active trigger points is what drives people to doctors and therapist to find relief.
+The sensations may be constant or sporadic, experienced during movement or only while resting.
+When dealing with active trigger points, remember that where it hurts may not be the problem.
+Your arm pain may not be a problem in the arm but an indication of a trigger point located in the shoulder or neck.
+The pain of active trigger points drives people to doctors and therapists to find relief.

 Latent Trigger Points

-The most common trigger point is the latent trigger point.
+The most common but least understood trigger point is the latent trigger point.
 These are not painful until pressure is applied.
-You can have latent trigger points for years and never know until you press on it.
-Discomfort moving a muscle in certain motions along with stiffness and weakness in the muscle as well as the connecting joints are signs of latent trigger points.
+You can have latent trigger points for years and never know until you press on them.
+Discomfort moving a muscle through some range of motion movements with stiffness and weakness that affects connecting joints are also signs of latent trigger points.

 Latent trigger points can be little time bombs waiting to cause pain.
-A muscle strain, overuse, and repetitive motions, as well as stress, can turn latent into an active trigger point when they become noticeably painful.
+A muscle strain, overuse, repetitive motions, and stress can turn a latent trigger point into an active one.
+Once the trigger point becomes active, it becomes noticeably painful.

 Primary and Satellite Trigger Points

 The concept of primary and satellite trigger points can be confusing.
-But if you have on-going and chronic pain it is important to understand the basic concepts.
+But if you have ongoing chronic pain, you need to understand the basic concepts.

 Primary Trigger Points

 Primary trigger points are usually active trigger points.
-The difference between active and primary trigger points is that the primary produce trigger points in other locations and muscles.
-These are called satellite trigger points.
+The difference between an active and a primary trigger point is the primary trigger point will cause the development of trigger points in other muscles.
+These are known as satellite trigger points.

 Satellite Trigger Points

-Satellite trigger points are believed to be a primary contributor to recurring and chronic pain.
+Satellite trigger points are contributors to recurring and chronic pain.
 They develop within the primary trigger point's pain referral area.
-Going back to the gluteus minimus example: The gluteus minimus is located on the side of the hip and connects the hip bone (illium) to the greater trochanter (located on the femur which is the thigh bone).
-A primary trigger point in the gluteus minimus muscle can cause pain in the hip and hip joint as well as the lower buttocks, the top of the back of the thigh, and pain down the outside of the leg.
-The other muscles that are included in this referred pain pattern can develop trigger points which are the satellites.
+Going back to the gluteus minimus example: The gluteus minimus location is on the side of the hip.
+It connects the hip bone (ilium) to the greater trochanter (located on the thigh bone femur).
+A primary trigger point in the gluteus minimus muscle can cause pain in the hip and hip joint, the lower buttocks, the top of the back thigh, and pain down the outside of the leg.
+The muscles in this referred pain pattern can develop satellite trigger points.
 The good news is that most satellite trigger points disappear once the primary trigger point is deactivated.
-If your pain is relieved once the primary trigger point is deactivated but you continue to have symptoms in the referred pain area you will need to find and deactivate the satellite trigger points.
+However, suppose you experience pain relief once the primary trigger point is deactivated but continue to have symptoms in the muscle's referred pain area.
+In that case, you will need to find and deactivate the satellite trigger points.

 How Do Trigger Points Develop?

-- Sitting slumped with your body weight on the top of the hips/lower back and slumping forward at the shoulders are sure ways to develop trigger points
+- Sitting slumped with your body weight on the top of the hips/lower back and rolling forward at the shoulders are sure ways to develop trigger points.

 - Stress and muscle tension

-Trigger points also develop during injuries such as broken bones, muscle strain, sprains, slipping and falling, deep bruising and illness.
+Trigger points also develop during injuries such as broken bones, muscle strains, sprains, deep bruising, and illness.
 Coughing during a cold or bronchitis can cause trigger points in the chest, rib area, abdomen, and back.
-Problems in the digestive tract can set up trigger points in the abdomen and back.
+Problems in the digestive tract can cause trigger points in the abdominal and back muscles.

 What Are The Signs and Symptoms That Trigger Points Have Developed?

 - Pain can be constant or come and go.
-It may only be felt with certain movements.
+It may only occur with specific movements.